syncfusion-content/wpf-docs/wpf/Diagram/Interaction/Dragging/RestrictDraggingAtNegativeAxis.md

 ---
 layout: post
 title: Support to restrict dragging at negative axis | Syncfusion.
-description: How to restrict diagra control objects of Node, Connectors, Groups, Symbols dragging at negative axis during runtime?
+description: How to restrict diagram control objects of Node, Connectors, Groups, and Symbols dragging at negative axis during runtime
 platform: wpf
 control: SfDiagram
 documentation: ug
 ---
 # Restrict objects dragging at negative axis in WPF Diagram (SfDiagram)

-SfDiagram provides support to restrict diagram elements dragging behind the negative axis.
-Diagram elements of Node, Connector, Connector end thumbs, Groups, Swim lane objects, stencil symbols can be restricted to dragging when drag enter into negative region when 'RestrictNegativeAxisDragDrop' is enabled.
+SfDiagram allows you to restrict diagram elements from dragging behind the negative axis.
+When `RestrictNegativeAxisDragDrop` is enabled, diagram elements such as Node, Connector, Connector end thumbs, Groups, Swim lane objects, and stencil symbols can be restricted from dragging when drag enters into negative zone.

 ![Find and position the node without overlapping](Drag_images/RestrictDragObjects.gif)

-N> While dragging diagram elements and auto-scrolling is running, auto-scrolling will be stopped automatically when element drag enter into negative region.
-If object is placed at negative region and 'RestrictNegativeAxisDragDrop' enabled, then element can be drag from negative to positive region.
-Once object dragged into positive region, then element can't drag into negative region.
+N> While dragging diagram elements and auto-scrolling is running, auto-scrolling will be stopped automatically when the element drag enters into negative region.
+If an object is placed in negative region and `RestrictNegativeAxisDragDrop` option is enabled, then element can be dragged from the negative to the positive region.
+Once, an object is dragged into positive region, then element cannot be dragged into negative region.

 ![Find and position the node without overlapping](Drag_images/RestrictDragToPositive.gif)

-While symbol is dragging from stencil control, it will be added into diagram page once entire symbol is placed at positive region.
+While symbol is dragging from the stencil control, it will be added into diagram page once entire symbol is placed in the positive region.

 {% tabs %}
 {% highlight xaml %}